This story originally appeared in the Summer 2019 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 The first known sorting robot to work in a U.S. recycling facility was installed only three years ago.
 That’s when fledgling AMP Robotics installed and tested its robot at Alpine Waste & Recycling’s Altogether MRF near Denver.
 Since then, other facilities have been quick to adopt the technology.

-Resource Recycling compiled data from major players in the North American robots business: AMP, BHS, Machinex and ZenRobotics, and we supplemented the data with information obtained from news sources and past reports.
+Plastics Recycling Update compiled data from major players in the North American robots business: AMP, BHS, Machinex and ZenRobotics, and we supplemented the data with information obtained from news sources and past reports.

 Here are a few takeaways: